 If you tried this recipe or any other recipe on my blog, please leave me a rating and a comment.
 I LOVE hearing from you!!
 You can also FOLLOW ME on Facebook, Instagram, or Pinterest to see even more delicious recipes!

 - 1/4 cup sugar

 - 1 teaspoon vanilla

-- In a small dish, combine 1/3 cup heavy cream and 1 teaspoon gelatin.
+- In a small dish, combine 1/3 cup heavy cream and 1 tablespoon gelatin.
 Whisk to blend and allow to sit 10 minutes.